Heavy Neutrinos in displaced vertex searches at the LHC and HL-LHC: Type I seesaw model

-Parametrically this estimate applies to both, decays that violate the SM lepton number $L$ and those that conserve it.
+Parametrically this estimate applies to both, decays that violate the \SM lepton number $L$ and those that conserve it.
 If the mass splittings are too small to be experimentally resolved, but still much larger than the $\Gamma_{N_i}$, then one has to simply add the event rates from the decays of the mass-degenerate states for both, $L$ conserving and $L$ violating decays.
-In the context of realistic seesaw models, we can identify $U_a^2 = \abs{\theta_a}^2$ in the estimate \eqref{eq:number of events} based on the phenomenological model \eqref{eq:weak WW} with $ U_{a2}^2$ or $U_{a3}^2$ in \eqref{eq:number of events}.
-If the mass splitting is smaller than $\Gamma_{N_i}$, then the destructive interference between contributions from different $N_i$ to the diagram in Figure~\ref{fig:processes} leads to a suppression of processes that violate $L$~\cite{Kersten:2007vk}.
-In the intermediate regime where $\abs{M_i - M_j} \sim \Gamma_{N_i}, \Gamma_{N_j}$ there can be non-trivial effects due to coherent oscillations amongst the heavy neutrinos~\cite{Anamiati:2016uxp, Dib:2016wge, Antusch:2017ebe, Antusch:2017pkq, Cvetic:2018elt}.
-Hence, a precise predicion of the number of events depends on parameters that may not be directly observable if the mass splitting is smaller than the kinematic resolution of the detector.
-However, our present analysis does not require lepton number violation because we use the displacement of the vertex in with the $N_i$ decay to suppress the SM backgrounds.
+In the context of realistic seesaw models, we can identify $U_a^2 = \abs{\theta_a}^2$ in the estimate \eqref{eq:number of events} based on the phenomenological model \eqref{eq:weak WW} with $U_{a2}^2$ or $U_{a3}^2$ in \eqref{eq:number of events}.
+If the mass splitting is smaller than $\Gamma_{N_i}$, then the destructive interference between contributions from different $N_i$ to the diagram in \cref{fig:processes} leads to a suppression of processes that violate $L$ \cite{Kersten:2007vk}.
+In the intermediate regime where $\abs{M_i - M_j} \sim \Gamma_{N_i}, \Gamma_{N_j}$ there can be non-trivial effects due to coherent oscillations among the heavy neutrinos \cite{Anamiati:2016uxp, Dib:2016wge,Das:2017hmg, Antusch:2017ebe, Antusch:2017pkq, Cvetic:2018elt, Hernandez:2018cgc}.
+Hence, a precise prediction of the number of events depends on parameters that may not be directly observable if the mass splitting is smaller than the kinematic resolution of the detector.
+However, our present analysis does not require lepton number violation because we use the displacement of the vertex in with the $N_i$ decay to suppress the \SM backgrounds.
 Whether or not lepton number violating processes contribute therefore at most amounts to a factor two in the heavy neutrino decay rate $\Gamma_{N_i}$.
-This rate in principle enters the cross section~\eqref{eq:number of events2} exponentially.
+This rate in principle enters the cross section \eqref{eq:number of events2} exponentially.
 However, in most of the testable region in the mass-mixing plane the exponentials can be approximated linearly.
 In the double-logarithmic sensitivity plots in the mass-mixing plane the main difference is a shift of the sensitivity region in the direction of comparable large masses and large couplings, where it is cut off due to the fact that the $N_i$ decay before they travel a distance $l_0$.
+Moreover, in the range of masses and couplings considered here, the suppression of lepton number violating processes only occurs for fine-tuned parameter choices \cite{Drewes:2019byd}.
 Therefore we can perform the analysis in the effective model \eqref{eq:weak WW}.